RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/LedBlink.rst

 Description
 ===========

-Congratulations, you have just programmed your FPGA!
-But now, you are probably asking yourself what just happened?
-Let us quickly go though the most important steps to understand how we made one of the LEDs blink.

 In this project we did not need to write any hardware description language (HDL) code.
 Instead we use IP cores which are a packaged code already available in Vivado and connect them in the IP Integrator.
 IP integrator (Block Design) is a useful addition to Vivado, which offers a visual representation of our program flow.
 It also helps us connect relevant blocks and navigate between our code.